How much — or how little — could you earn and still be able to live above your “survival” threshold?

 Time to scale up and move into project-based pricing that offered much better than the equivalent of $30/hr.
 I’d done a little bit of freelance blogging, but I was basically starting a portfolio from scratch.

 The early weeks of the year were spent laying the groundwork for this pivot, in between my existing obligations.
 I updated my website.
-I reached out to bloggers I admired (including Sophie), plugged into a couple of freelancer networks like the BAFB forum, and began applying for every gig I could find in my chosen niche.
+I reached out to bloggers I admired (including Sophie), plugged into a couple of freelancer networks, and began applying for every gig I could find in my chosen niche.

 And I began looking for mentors, which ended up being the biggest step toward what felt like freelance blogging success for me.
 With their advice, I began to understand my real potential and — importantly — see how I could go about achieving something similar.